SEARCH IN WORK

 Top ↑

-We developed a Cumulative Vulnerability Index to compare the socioeconomic and environmental burdens on communities living near each power plant.
-This index is calculated by averaging the state percentiles for fifteen environment indicators and eleven socioeconomic indicators aggregated from the CDC’s Environmental Justice Index, and then summing the scores for these two categories.
-This score is then compared to every census tract in the state, such than an Index score of 90 has higher cumulative burdens than 90 percent of census tracts.
-Below, select a Distance From Plant of 1 or 3 miles to compare the populations living within this distance of each plant, or filter to see if the plant is operating, retiring, or retired.
+We developed a Cumulative Environmental Justice Index (EJI) to compare the socioeconomic and environmental burdens on communities living near each power plant.
+This index is calculated for the population living within a given distance from the plant by averaging the state percentile rankings for fifteen environment indicators and eleven socioeconomic indicators aggregated from the CDC’s Environmental Justice Index (see Glossary for methods).
+The selected area’s EJI is then compared to every census tract in the state, such that an EJI of 90 has a higher cumulative environmental justice burden than 90 percent of census tracts in the state.
+Below, select a Distance from Plant of 1 or 3 miles to view the populations living within this distance of each plant, or filter to see if the plant is operating, retiring, or retired.
+Note that distinct peaking unit types at the same power plant (e.g. a gas turbine and a steam turbine) are shown separately.

-Example question: Which plants are located in communities with high cumulative environmental and socioeconomic burdens?
+Example question: Which plants are located in communities with high cumulative environmental, health and socioeconomic burdens?

 Top ↑